Accelerated Premedical-Medical Program (BS/MD)

 Yes to both!
 You can arrange research opportunities directly with faculty members who are conducting research in your areas of interest and choose from more than 50 countries to study abroad.

 Yes, many PMM students add a minor, and it is encouraged by the program.
+Some students even pursue a concurrent major!

-Typically, several students of each entering cohort do not meet the MCAT and/or PMM academic performance levels.
+Typically, 1-2l students of each entering cohort do not meet the MCAT and/or PMM academic performance levels.
 Subsequent advising is tailored to each student's situation and goals.
 Sometimes a PMM student changes their career objective but, overall, most students are successful in the program.

 Yes, international students are welcome and encouraged to apply for the PMM program.